Skip to main content

-CITAS and the Leibniz ScienceCampus Europe and America offer a Prize for Outstanding Master's Theses in Area Studies at UR.
-The prize, now coordinated through DIMAS, promotes the development of research and teaching with relevance to area studies in the fields of social sciences, humanities, law and economics.
-It was awarded for the first time in 2020 and demonstrates the value of the close cooperation between the Leibniz Institute for East and Southeast European Studies (IOS) and UR
+The Leibniz ScienceCampus Europe and America together with DIMAS offers a Prize for Outstanding Master's Theses in Area Studies at the University of Regensburg.
+The prize was inaugurated in 2000, then in partnership with CITAS, to promote the development of research and teaching with relevance to area studies in the fields of social sciences, humanities, law and economics.

 Area Studies explores culture, language, politics, history, and environmental issues, as well as economic, social and legal systems and practices, in both various large-scale regions of the world and smaller-scale regions.
 The interdisciplinary and multidisciplinary approaches employed in the field can be applied to the study of a single area or used to produce comparisons between spaces.
 North America, Latin America, and Eastern, Southeastern, Western and Southern Europe, as well as the relations between these regions, form the focus of area studies research and teaching at the University of Regensburg.
 We particularly encourage applications from students who have explored relations, transfers, entanglements and interconnections between different regions.